'He's In Our Soul': Sisters Remember Their Dad's Legacy On Father's Day

 "About four days before our dad died, he was still able to speak," Estela said.
 "And he let me know that he was very hungry.
 But you know, how do you make a healthy, strong meal for somebody that you know is in incredible pain?"

 Faced with the important task of feeding him, Estela surveyed the ingredients in her parents' home.
-She discovered a package of shrimp and some black beans — "Mexican comfort foods," Candy said – and set about making a batch of shrimp enchiladas.
+She discovered a package of shrimp and some black beans — "Mexican comfort foods," Candi said – and set about making a batch of shrimp enchiladas.

 "I don't think I've ever diced anything so slowly and with so much care," Estela said.
 "And when I took that little plate, I remember physically feeding him, watching him close his eyes with each spoonful."

-Note: A previous version of this story misspelled Candi Reyes' first name as Candy.